-Remove small plastic bag with potato flakes; set aside.
-In medium pot, boil 3-3/4 cups water.
-Add the corn mixture.
-Cover; return to gentle boil.
+Remove the small plastic bag with potato flakes; set aside.
+Place the corn mixture in a medium pot.
+Add 3-3/4 cups water (fill to the 900 ml mark).
+Cover; bring to a boil.
 Cook until corn is tender.
-Shut off the heat and add the bag of dry ingredients.
+Take off the heat and add the bag of dry ingredients.
 Stir for a few moments.
-Allow to finish cooking in a insulated cozy.
-Add more water if necessary to reach the desired consistency.
+Allow to finish cooking in an insulated cozy.

 - Servings Per Recipe: 1 serving